 • Mortality rates were estimated based on the Actuarial Life Table provided by the Social Security Administration.
 A mortality table is a table prepared by actuaries that shows the rate of deaths occurring in a defined population over a particular time period.
 Based on a mortality table, it is possible to calculate the probability of a person’s death based on their age.
 The Actuarial Life Table is the base used by the Society of Actuaries for their analyses of financial exposure that is associated with mortality.

-In addition to investment risks, the long-term total return of the Savvly is impacted by actual redemption rates (either voluntary or upon death) of Savvly investors.
+In addition to standard investment risks, the actual payouts received by clients may be impacted by sequence of returns risk and the volatility experienced within the sequence of returns.
+Sequence of returns risk is the risk that comes from the order in which investment returns occur.
+Significant market declines near payout age may reduce that amount received unless a client chooses to extend their investment over a longer duration.In addition to investment risks, the long-term total return of the Savvly is impacted by actual redemption rates (either voluntary or upon death) of Savvly investors.
 Total returns may decline if mortality rates or voluntary redemptions decline and may increase if mortality rates or voluntary redemptions increase.
 To the extent investors live longer than predicted by the mortality table, the return provided by the longevity reallocation mechanism will be reduced.
 No assurance can be given that the mortality experience of Savvly will conform to that reflected in the Actuarial Life Table.